Superior rectal artery embolization

 The first cases of superior rectal artery embolization for hemorrhoidal disease were published by Galkin in 1994.
 More recently the technique has re-emerged and gained further interest after a case series published by Vidal et al. in 2014 reported positive results 1-3,4,6.
 The United Kingdom's National Institute for Health and Care Excellence (NICE) currently (c.2018) does not recommend the procedure for routine clinical use, only advising use in a research setting 5.

 Performed under local anesthesia, vascular access is gained via femoral artery puncture.
 Fluoroscopy and contrast angiography are utilized to map out vascular anatomy and to guide catheterization of the inferior mesenteric artery (IMA) with subsequent super-selective catheterization of the distal superior rectal artery.
-Embolization of the superior rectal artery and its branches is achieved with the use of embolic material (e.g. coils or polyvinyl alcohol).
+Embolization of the superior rectal artery and its branches is achieved with the use of embolic material such as gelatin sponge particles of 350-560 μm size and metallic coils of 2-3 mm size, or polyvinyl alcohol.
 The goal of the procedure is to reduce arterial blood flow to hemorrhoids.
-The inferior rectal artery branches remain intact, allowing for collateral blood flow and reduction of the risk of ischemic complications 1,2,4,6.
+The inferior rectal artery branches remain intact, allowing for collateral blood flow and reduction of the risk of ischemic complications 1,2,4,6,7.